6 Secrets of a Great Online Sales Letter

 Having an excellent online sales letter can be a massive key element in making a profit online.
-Here are a few insider secrets on what makes a web sales letter effective.
+Here are 6 insider secrets on what makes a web sales letter effective.

 Here’s one of the big keys to improving your online sales letters over time and making sure your conversions keep rising: knowing why people who have already bought the product made the purchase.

 With any product, there will be two or three stand-out benefits that lead to the majority of your sales.
-It's the 80/20 Principle in practice once again - 20 percent of the benefits will clinch 80 percent of the sales (or some similarly disproportionate numbers).
+It’s the 80/20 Principle in practice once again.
+Here 20 percent of the benefits will clinch 80 percent of the sales (or some similarly disproportionate numbers).

 That’s why it’s essential to know the specific benefits that are making people buy your product, then feeding that straight back to your new potential customers by emphasizing those benefits the most in your web sales letter.